 What is a Bone Age X-Ray?

 There are no food or drink limits.
-Your child may wear whatever he / she is comfortable in to the test.
-The X-ray will take just a few minutes to complete.
+Your child may wear whatever they are comfortable in to the test.
+The x-ray will take just a few minutes to complete.

 A bone age is ordered by the provider during your child's visit and is taken that same day.
 No appointment is necessary.

-Your child will place his or her left hand on the X-ray machine with fingers spread.
+Your child will place their left hand on the x-ray machine with fingers spread.
 The technologist will shine a light on your child's hand to take the picture.